VipranshOjha/Mini-Games/README.md

 * **🔤 Hangman Game**
   A word-guessing game where players try to guess a hidden word, letter by letter, before a stick figure is "hanged."

-* **🧊 Rubik's Cube**
-  An interactive representation or simulator of the iconic 3D combination puzzle, focusing on logic and manipulation.

 * **🧩 Sudoku**
   An interactive Sudoku game built with Python and Pygame.
 Features include puzzle generation, a built-in solver, and real-time solving animations.